rotemdan/node-windows-spellchecker/README.md

 If you still want to compile yourself, for a modification or a fork:

 * Install Visual Studio 2022 build tools
-* Use `x64 Native Tools Command Prompt for VS 2022` to ensure x64 VS2022 build tools are available in path
-* In the `addon` directory, run `npm install`, which will install the necessary build tools.
-Then run `npm run rebuild`.
+* In the `addons` directory, run `npm install`, which would install the necessary build tools.
+Then run `npm run build-x64`
+* To cross-compile for arm64 go to `Visual Studio Installer -> Individual components`, and ensure `MSVC v143 - VS 2022 C++ ARM64 build tools (latest)` is checked.
+Then run `npm run build-arm64`
+* Resulting binaries should be written to the `addons/bin` directory

 ## License